wilhelm-school-projects/Web-project/readme.md

 # functionality:
 It is a web app whose purpose from the beginning was to display the monitoring of embankment pumps in agriculture.
-However, as that would been alot of user interactivity I chose to do a "mini game" which at this stage is the whole app, and will be.
+However, as that would been lacking alot of user interactivity I chose to do a "mini game" which at this stage is the whole app, and will be.
 The "game" is to draw in real time on a shared canvas.

 # tech stack: